rubyredrick/ri_cal/README.txt

-rfc2445
+== RI_CAL -- a new implementation of RFC2445 in Ruby

     by Rick DeNatale
     http://talklikeaduck.denhaven2.com

 == DESCRIPTION:

-A new Ruby implementation of RFC2445 iCalendar
+A new Ruby implementation of RFC2445 iCalendar.

+The existing Ruby iCalendar libraries (e.g. icalendar, vpim) provide for parsing and generating icalendar files, but do not support important things like enumerating occurrences of repeating events.

+This is a clean-slate implementation of RFC2445.

 == FEATURES/PROBLEMS:

-* FIXME (list of features or problems)
+* All examples of recurring events in RFC 2445 are handled.
+RSpec examples are provided for them.

 == SYNOPSIS: